dorismoisuc/tempostas-little-weather-app/README.md

 Things I could improve at my app:

-● making it an executable

 ● the search getting results faster

 If the location entered doesn't exist, it displays a message.
-Also has a little info window.
+Also has an info window.
+I created it as an executable too.

 Enjoy! xD